OnixClient-Scripts/OnixClient_Scripts/README.md

 command - ``.we``

-setpos1: sets the first position
+setpos1: sets the first position<br/>

-setpos2: sets the second position
+setpos2: sets the second position<br/>

-os: tells you which coordinates are selected
+os: tells you which coordinates are selected<br/>

-wand: gives you the wand tool (wooden sword cuz it doesn't break blocks in creative)
+wand: gives you the wand tool (wooden sword cuz it doesn't break blocks in creative)<br/>

-cut: removes the selected area
+cut: removes the selected area<br/>

-clone: clones the selected area to your current position
+clone: clones the selected area to your current position<br/>

-fill: fills the selected area
+fill: fills the selected area<br/>

 ​